Dreamland

 Available from Amazon

-the first title in the Queer Film Classic series to focus a John Waters film.
-In it, Holmlund's examines the film's
+Chris Holmlund is a Professor of Film, Women's Studies and French at the University of Tennessee-Knoxville.
+This is the first title in the Queer Film Classic series to focus on a John Waters film.
+In it, Holmlund examines the film's camp aesthetic and its position in the history of independent film.

-John Waters Interviews
+John Waters: Interviews

 University Press of Mississippi, 2011